-- The revocation of the Policy would result in a loss of heritage assistance to owners of heritage places; - The management of heritage grants should be guided by a policy that specifies requirements, provides limits on works that are covered, identifies obligations of property owners and indicates level of funding that will be covered.
+- The revocation of the Policy would result in a loss of heritage assistance to owners of heritage places; and - The management of heritage grants should be guided by a policy that specifies requirements, provides limits on works that are covered, identifies obligations of property owners and indicates level of funding that will be covered.

-A summary of these submissions and Administration's responses were included in Administration's comments on these submissions remain unchanged.
+A summary of these submissions and Administration's responses were included in Attachment 1 of the 18 June 2024 Council Meeting Agenda.
+Administration's comments on these submissions remain unchanged.